 As part of its investment banking business, Merrill Lynch is engaged continually in the valuation of businesses and their securities in connection with mergers and acquisitions and strategic transactions and for other purposes.
 Merrill Lynch was retained by General Motors because Merrill Lynch is an internationally recognized investment banking firm, with substantial experience in complex strategic transactions, and because Merrill Lynch was familiar with General Motors (including its capital structure) and Hughes Electronics.
-Pursuant to an engagement letter dated November 22, 1996 (the "Merrill Lynch Engagement Letter"), General Motors agreed to pay Merrill Lynch fees of (1) \$2,000,000 on the date of the Merrill Lynch Engagement Letter; (2) fees of (1) \$2,000,000 on the date of the Merrill Lynch Engagement Letter, (2, \$3,000,000 upon the announcement of the Hughes Transactions; (3) \$5,000,000 upon the approval by the GM Board of either the Hughes Defense Spin-Off or the transfer of Delco from Hughes Electronics to GM (the "Delco Transfer"); (4) \$5,000,000 upon consummation of the Hughes Defense Spin-Off and (5) \$5,000,000 upon consummation of the Delco Transfer.
-General Motors also agreed to reimburse Merrill Lynch for its reasonable out-of-pocket expenses incurred in connection with Merrill Lynch's activities under the Merrill Lynch Engagement Letter, including the reasonable fees and disbursements of its legal counsel, and to indemnify Merrill Lynch and certain related persons and entities for certain liabilities, including liabilities under securities laws, related to or arising out of its engagement.
+Pursuant to an engagement letter dated November 22, 1996 (the "Merrill Lynch Engagement Letter"), General Motors agreed to pay Merrill Lynch fees of (1) \$2,000,000 on the date of the Merrill Lynch Engagement Letter; (2) \$3,000,000 upon the announcement of the Hughes Transactions; (3) \$5,000,000 upon the approval by the GM Board of either the Hughes Defense Spin-Off or the transfer of Delco Transfer"); (4) \$5,000,000 upon consummation of the Hughes Defense Spin-Off and (5) \$5,000,000 upon consummation of the Delco Transfer.

+Defense Spin-Off and (5) \$5,000,000 upon consummation of the Deico Transfer.
+General Motors also agreed to reimburse Merrill Lynch for its reasonable outof-pocket expenses incurred in connection with Merrill Lynch's activities under the Merrill Lynch Engagement Letter, including the reasonable fees and disbursements of its legal counsel, and to indemnify Merrill Lynch and certain related persons and entities for certain liabilities, including liabilities under securities laws, related to or arising out of its engagement.